 First of all that is completely false.
 If that was a boxing match (not fight, because boxing isn’t fighting) then Aldo would have been given a standing 8 count and thrown back into combat with minimal worry for his welfare.
 He would have taken a lot more punishment which would have an adverse effect on his quality of life.

 That is how hard Conor hits.
 Instead, there was the left hook and 2 hammer fists and the ref did a great job protecting Jose Aldo.
 Boxing is far worse for you than MMA.
 That is not just me saying that that is science telling you.

 I don’t Like Strictly

 People also saying that Aldo was a joke all along.
-These are people who have zero idea about the sport.
+These are people who have zero ideas about the sport.
 Aldo has been undefeated in a decade.
 He has defended and dominated top contenders.
 I don’t think he has fought anyone outside the top3 ranked in the division.
-Conors victor wouldn’t have meant as much if he didn’t beat the unbeatable!
+Connors victor wouldn’t have meant as much if he didn’t beat the unbeatable!

 Second lastly, if you are talking badly about Aldo and laughing at his defeat then you are exactly the problem I have with the sport.
 This man put his body on the line for his whole life to fight to put food on the table for his family.
 You aren’t tough enough the wash his jockstrap so who are you to talk down about his loss, or his crying afterwards.

 You are brave when you are at the keyboard, but you wouldn’t even come training let alone say anything to Aldo if you were within earshot.

 Apologies for the above, it’s just that that behaviour really gets to me, for me, this was more than a sport.
 Conor went from the 188 clubs (some of you will know what that is) to be a world-beater.
 He believed in himself, worked hard and is now reaping the rewards.
 What a role model for anyone of any age!
 As usual, @nkeegan if you want to discuss.